rreece/rreece.github.io/outline-of-philosophy/physics.md

 Ovrut's version of Wigner's theorem:

 >   The generators of the representation of a transformation in the Hilbert space
->   are the operators representing the classical Noether’s Charges that are
+>   are the operators representing the classical Noether’s charges that are
 >   conserved under that transformation. [^Reece2007p27]

 Discussion: